ElvenTools/elven-tools-website/src/docs/sft-sc-endpoints.md

 - `issueToken` - required endpoint for creating a new collection, this is done once.
 It is a handler for the whole single collection.
 - `setLocalRoles` - Set three roles for now, create, mint and burn.
 Required for management of SFTs.
 - `createToken` - create SFT tokens with the defined amount, assets, and attributes.
+- `mint` - increase the initial supply
+- `burn` - decrease the initial supply

 ### Other endpoints (only owner)